thelockymichael/Pics/README.md

 # Pics
-To use this local app, navigate to the pics sub folder and follow the instructions given on the page.
+To use this local app, navigate to the pics subfolder and follow the instructions given on the page.